dotnet/csharp-notebooks/README.md

 ## C# 101

 Download or clone this repo and open the `csharp-101` folder in VS Code to get started with the C# 101 notebooks.
-Or, if you want just tap on one of the Notebook links below and automatically have it open in VS Coded!
+Or, if you want just tap on one of the Notebook links below and automatically have it open in VS Code!

 | # | Topic                         | Notebook Link         | Video Link | Documentation |
 |---|-------------------------------|-----------------------|------------|---------------|